 CAPITAL ASSETS

-During the fiscal year ended June 30, 2021 the Measure U Building Fund expended \$52,500 in capital expenditures from Measure U funds.
+During the fiscal year ended June 30, 2023, SYSD expended no capital expenditures from Measure T funds.
 These expenditures are part of the SYSD total capital assets as reflected in the District's separate financial audit.

 LONG TERM DEBT